fredhur/CircularQueueBuffer/README.md

 ```

 >2.
-Give initialize data.
-In this case, all valuees in the buffer initialized with this initdata.
+In this case, all valuees in the buffer initialized with initdata.
 ```cpp
 SimpleBuffer(const T& initdata)
 	{